southwolf/resume/README.md

 Rich experience in Information Technology and Software Engineering with expertise in diverse range of technologies within multiple industry settings.
 Excellent skills in many programming languages including Ruby, Golang, and Java.
-Team player and good communication skills for cross culture multifunctional squads.
+Mentor, manager, team player and communicator in cross-culture multifunctional squads.

 ## Work Experience